-Tricia graduated from University of Connecticut in 2005 with her BS and 2006 with her MS in physical therapy.
+Tricia graduated from the University of Connecticut in 2005 with her BS and in 2006 with her MS in physical therapy.
 Her clinical area of expertise is pediatric sports medicine.
-She is currently an assistant professor at the University of Hartford teaching in the graduate physical therapy program.
-She continues her education in pursuit of a doctorate in education (EdD) through the University of St. Augustine for Health Sciences.
-Tricia lives in South Windsor, Connecticut with her husband and daughter.
+She completed her doctorate in education (EdD) from the University of St. Augustine for Health Sciences in 2017.
+Her dissertation was titled “The impact of video-guided self-reflection on the metacognitive and motivational attributes of physical therapy students.”
+Tricia is currently an assistant professor at the University of Hartford, teaching in the doctoral physical therapy program, and lives in South Windsor, Connecticut with her husband and daughter.

 A member of the Class of 1995, Moira attended the College of Charleston and obtained a business degree, with a minor in hospitality and tourism.
 Pursuing her studies further, she graduated from the Chef’s Training Program at The National Gourmet Institute for Health and Culinary Arts in New York.
 She’s currently the co-owner of the popular Olio Restaurant in Stamford, which opened in 2012 and is known for its New American cuisine – using ingredients sourced as locally as possible.
 Moira enjoys cooking even when she’s not at the restaurant, as well as running 5K races.
 Of her DCA scholarship, she shared “The extra help and support was so appreciated.
 I will never forget it.”